Blog

 • Data loss.

-The loss of important data about products and customers is the most common issue when migrating from one platform to another.
-That is why we strongly recommend that you remember to back up the data that is important to your store.
+The loss of all your data about products, order customers, and other essential information is the most common issue when migrating from one platform to another.
+That is why we strongly recommend that you remember to back up migrate products, as well as any other transferring data that is important to your store.
+By ensuring a comprehensive backup and successful migration of your products, you can safeguard against potential loss and ensure a smooth transition to the new platform.

 • Slow Magento 1 site performance.